 2.1 Data

 We used historical data collected from bottom trawl surveys conducted by the Alaska Fisheries Science Center (AFSC) in the Eastern Bering Sea (EBS: Lauth et al. 2019), Aleutian Islands (AI: von Szalay et al. 2017), and Gulf of Alaska (GOA: von Szalay and Raring 2018).
 Within the AFSC bottom trawl surveys both length frequency data and age specimen data are collected, in addition to other survey data (e.g., catch, effort, location).
 Generally, a subsample of fish from each haul were processed at sea to collect their sex, length, and weight.
 A subsample of these fish have their sagittal otoliths collected; these otoliths were sent (with haul and specimen data) to the AFSC Age and Growth laboratory for age determination.
 Periodically, a subset of aged otoliths are selected for reader-tester agreement tests.
 These tests are used to evaluate the reproducibility of an age reading when two different readers age the same fish without knowledge of the other reader’s age determination of the otolith (Kimura and Lyons 1991).
-The average annual bottom trawl survey age sample sizes by region, and the total number of otoliths used for reader-tester agreement tests are shown in Table 1) for the species evaluated.
+The average annual bottom trawl survey age sample sizes by region, and the total number of otoliths used for reader-tester agreement tests are shown in Table 1 for the species evaluated.
 For the EBS the survey years included in this analysis were 1982 – 2022, for the GOA were 1990 – 2021, and for the AI were 1991 – 2018.
 As a point of clarification, we use the term ‘stock’ to identify a certain species within a distinct region, for example, the EBS walleye pollock stock.
-The stocks selected for this analysis all have greater than 5,000 reader-tester paired otolith readings and are all assessed using integrated SCAA models that require input sample sizes for the age composition data.
+The stocks selected for this analysis all have greater than 5,000 reader-tester paired otolith readings (Table 2) and are all assessed using integrated SCAA models that require input sample sizes for the age composition data.

 2.2 Length and age composition expansion